Kahvedzic/Employee-Correlation-Analysis-/README.md

 Filtered dataframe with bar graphs - for closer inspection:

+* It is very likely we will see differences in the overall data at once, but by filtering the visualization into 4 sectors we can visualize the difference.
+* Using the dataset, created 4 bar graphs specifically for when the employees left vs retained at the 5 year mark when years employed = >=5 | <=5
+* Analysis will showcase the differences

 * Left company percentage when years employed >= 5

 <img width="1459" alt="Screenshot 2024-10-23 at 11 40 49 AM" src="https://github.com/user-attachments/assets/81383f0b-26f2-4f56-9a14-7b0e82195374">